 The three-value logic required to handle NULL values can cause a problems in reporting, computed values and joins.
 A NULL value means ‘unknown’, so any sort of mathematics or concatenation will result in an unknown (NULL) value.
 Table columns should be nullable only when they really need to be.
 Although it can be useful to signify that the value of a column is unknown or irrelevant for a particular row, NULLs should be permitted only when they’re legitimate for the data and application, and fenced around to avoid subsequent problems.

 Temporary tables can lead to recompiles, which can be costly.
-Table variables, while not so useful for larger data sets (approximately 150 rows or more), avoid recompiles and are therefore preferred in smaller data sets.
+Table variables, while not so useful for larger data sets (approximately 15000 rows or more), avoid recompiles and are therefore preferred in smaller data sets.
+Even with huge tables, they can perform well, but only when a clustered index column is used, and when the nature of the processing makes an index seek very effective.

 If you’re creating tables from a script, they must, like views and routines, always be defined with two-part names.
 It is possible for different schemas to contain the same table name, and there are some perfectly legitimate reasons for doing this.
 Don’t rely on dbo being the default schema for the login that executes the create script: The default can be changed.